qibinchen94/odin-calculator/README.md

 ## Features to be added

-- Fix floating point rounding error
+- [x] Fix floating point rounding error
-- Round answers if too many digit
+- [x] Round answers if too many digit
-- Error message when divided by 0
+- [x] Error message when divided by 0
-- Better UI
+- [ ] Better UI
+- [ ] Given a fixed length of the screens, change font size according to input
-- Keyboard support
+- [ ] Keyboard support
-- Make a function to parse the expression
+- [ ] Make a function to parse the expression

+## Notes

+- When the absolute value of a number is larger or equal than 1e21 (>=1e21), or smaller than 1e-6 (<1e-6), number.toString() returns the exponential notation.